Basic Hospital Basic +

 Scope of cover

-What you need to know about waiting periods and the excess on Basic Hospital.
+What you need to know about restricted services, waiting periods and choosing an excess.

 To keep health insurance fair for everyone, you may need to wait for a while before you can claim.
 This can happen if you: